Everything in Time: Background

 No Doubt's fourth studio album, Return of Saturn was recorded between 1998 and 1999 and released on April 11, 2000.
 Over 40 demo tracks were recorded for Return of Saturn, but the list was whittled down to the fourteen for the album's final composition, four of which were released as singles: "New", "Ex-Girlfriend", "Simple Kind of Life" and "Bathwater".
 No Doubt released their fifth studio album, Rock Steady, in December 2001 and from it released four singles, "Hey Baby", "Hella Good", "Underneath It All" and "Running" between 2001 and 2003.
 The album sold 3 million copies and was certified platinum by the Recording Industry Association of America.

 Later, in April 2003, No Doubt went into hiatus to take a break to spend time with their families before starting to compile Everything in Time; The Singles 1992–2003, a greatest hits album featuring songs from their previous studio albums; and Boom Box, a box set compiling The Singles 1992–2003, Everything in Time, The Videos 1992–2003 and Live in the Tragic Kingdom, which would all be released on the same date.
-The main reason to go into hiatus was that, in early 2003, lead singer Gwen Stefani started work on her 1980s-inspired new wave/dance-pop music side project, under which she released two solo albums: Love.
+One of the main reasons the band went on hiatus was that, in early 2003, lead singer Gwen Stefani began working on her 1980s-inspired new wave/dance-pop solo career, under which she released two solo albums: Love.
 Angel.
 Music.
 Baby. on November 22, 2004 and The Sweet Escape on December 4, 2006.